Skip to content

 For families who want to remember their trip, our 👉 Kids’ Travel Journal (affiliate link) is available on Amazon and as a 👉 digital download.
 It’s perfect for capturing moments during your family adventure.

-Bali is safe, accessible, and full of unforgettable experiences.
+In this guide, we combine our personal experiences with practical tips to help you plan where to stay, what to do and how to organise a smooth Bali trip with kids.
 We’ve been there multiple times and can confidently say the island has something special for every family, from beaches and waterfalls to cultural activities and wildlife encounters.

 Affiliate Disclosure